hydrolix/clickhouse-sql-parser/README.md

 ```

 ## 📄 License
-Licensed under the Apache 2.0 License, same as the original project.
+Licensed under the MIT License, same as the original project.

 ## 🙏 Credits
 Originally created by AfterShip.